Skip navigation

 Causes

 The parathyroid glands are 4 tiny glands in the neck.
 These glands produce parathyroid hormone (PTH).
-PTH helps control calcium, phosphorus, and vitamin D levels in the blood and is important for healthy bones.
+PTH helps regulate calcium, phosphorus, and vitamin D levels in the blood and is important for healthy bones.

 Too much parathyroid hormone (hyperparathyroidism) can lead to increased bone breakdown, which can cause bones to become weaker and more fragile.
 Many people with hyperparathyroidism eventually develop osteoporosis.
 Not all bones respond to PTH in the same way.
 Some develop abnormal areas where the bone is very soft and has almost no calcium in it.
 This is osteitis fibrosa.